Transforming Lives with 3D Printed Prosthetics

 • Using safe and long-lasting materials like plastics and UV-curable elastomers

-• Conducting comprehensive quality assurance testing.
+• Conducting comprehensive quality assurance testing

 Potential hazards, such as susceptibility to high temperatures and the risk of pressure sores, can be mitigated by following safety protocols and conducting regular examinations of the prosthetics.
-By taking these measures, we can ensure that 3D printed prosthetics are not just innovative but also safe for the users.

-Collaborative Efforts and Global Impact
+Collaborative Efforts and Global Impact of 3D Printed Prosthetic as Medical Devices

-3D printing has not just transformed prosthetics; it has also brought people together in a common cause.
-Organizations like E-Nable, with their global network of volunteers, are making a difference by providing low-cost prosthetics to those in need.
+3D printing has not just transformed prosthetics.
+It has also brought people together in a common cause.
+Organizations like e-NABLE, with their global network of volunteers, are making a difference by providing low-cost prosthetics to those in need.

 3D printed prosthetics are also making a significant impact on a global scale, by providing much-needed assistance to for example war victims.
 Collaborations between humanitarian organizations and 3D printing companies are bridging the gap, making prosthetics accessible to those affected by war.

-E-Nable and its Global Network
+e-NABLE and its Global Network

 Different 3d printed prosthetics from the e-nable network photo credit e-nable

-E-Nable is a shining example of how collaborative efforts can bring about a positive change.
+e-NABLE is a shining example of how collaborative efforts can bring about a positive change.
 This global network of volunteers uses their personal 3D printers to create custom prosthetic hands for individuals in need.
-This not only enhances the accessibility of prosthetics but also significantly improves the quality of life for many amputees.

-With around 40,000 volunteers worldwide, E-Nable has managed to manufacture and distribute tens of thousands of prosthetic hands and arms globally.
+With around 40,000 volunteers worldwide, e-NABLE has managed to manufacture and distribute tens of thousands of prosthetic hands and arms globally.
 Their achievements include:

 • Manufacturing and distributing affordable prosthetics, priced at around $25 to $50 each